DeanoBurrito/northport/docs/kernel/HighLevelOverview.md

 The initial tasks run here can be found in `kernel/InitTasks.cpp`, and will fork off into other tasks as time progress.

 After all kernel init tasks are done, the kernel runs the program located at `/initdisk/startup`.
 This can be thought of like the `init` program on linux.
 It's responsible for setting up userspace, starting the various rpc servers and ultimately providing the appropriate UI to start a user session.

 The `/initdisk/` directory is mounted from the kernel module by the name `northport-initdisk`, so this program must be prepared before the system is started.
+Fortunately its only a tar archive so no fancy bootstrapping tools are needed for this.

 ### Post Init